madhaven/Diary/README.md

 >diary [searchall | findall]  [ string [ string2 [...]]]
 >```
 >helps you search for strings in your file.
 The ```searchall / findall``` also works in a similar fashion except that it fetches those entries that simultaneously have all the search strings in it.

+The `DiaryController` class is responsible for handling user interaction to access the `Diary`.
+The `Diary` class contains a list of `Entry` instances that contain a record of the user's input.